 The Company's investment program objective is to achieve a rate of return on plan assets which will fund the plan liabilities and provide for required benefits while avoiding undue exposure to risk to the plan and increases in funding requirements.
-The Company's target allocation of plan assets was 60% equity and 40% fixed income as of April 2, 2011 compared to a 100 % short-term investment allocation as of April 3, 2010.
-The Company has developed this asset allocation strategy for fiscal 2012 and beyond and will closely monitor its investment program as the global financial markets improve.
+The Company's target allocation of plan assets was 60% equity and 40% fixed income as of March 31, 2012 and April 2, 2011.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2011.
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2012.

-One of the Company's foreign operations, Schaublin, sponsors a pension plan for its approximately 132 employees in conformance with Swiss pension law.
+One of the Company's foreign operations, Schaublin, sponsors a pension plan for its approximately 129 employees in conformance with Swiss pension law.
 The plan is funded with a reputable (S&P rating AA-) Swiss insurer.
 Through the insurance contract, the Company has effectively transferred all investment and mortality risk to the insurance company, which guarantees the federally mandated annual rate of return and the conversion rate at retirement.
 As a result, the plan has no unfunded liability; the interest cost is exactly offset by actual return.
 Thus, the net periodic cost is equal to the amount of annual premium paid by the Company.
-For fiscal years 2011, 2010 and 2009, the Company made contribution and premium payments equal to \$621, \$644 and \$588, respectively.
+For fiscal years 2012, 2011 and 2010, the Company made contribution and premium payments equal to \$765, \$621 and \$644, respectively.

 The Company also has a defined contribution plan under Section 401(k) of the Internal Revenue Code for all of its employees not covered by a collective bargaining agreement.
-The plan is funded by eligible participants through employee contributions and by Company contributions which equaled 30% of the first 6% of eligible employee compensation.
-Effective January 1, 2009, the Company temporarily suspended the employer contribution to this plan.
+The Company had temporarily suspended the employer contribution to this plan effective January 1, 2009.
 At the beginning of fiscal year 2011, the Company resumed employer contributions which equaled 10% of the first 3.5% of eligible employee compensation.
-Employer contributions under this plan amounted to \$316, \$0 and \$568 in fiscal 2011, 2010 and 2009, respectively.
+Employer contributions under this plan amounted to \$338, \$316 and \$0 in fiscal 2012, 2011 and 2010, respectively.

 Effective September 1, 1996, the Company adopted a non-qualified Supplemental Executive Retirement Plan ("SERP") for a select group of highly compensated management employees designated by the Board of Directors of the Company.
 The SERP allowed eligible employees to elect to defer, until termination of their employment, the receipt of up to 25% of their salary.
 In August 2008, the plan was modified, allowing eligible employees to elect to defer up to 75% of their current salary and up to 100% of bonus compensation.
-The Company made contributions equal to the lesser of 50% of the deferrals, or 3.5% of the employees' annual salary, which vest in full after one year of service following the effective date of the SERP.
-Effective January 1, 2009, the Company temporarily suspended the employer contribution to this plan, and contributions remained suspended in fiscal 2011.
-Employer contributions under this plan amounted to \$0, \$0 and \$131 in fiscal 2011, 2010 and 2009, respectively.
+The Company had temporarily suspended the employer contribution to this plan effective January 1, 2009 and contributions remained suspended during fiscal 2010 and fiscal 2011.
+At the beginning of fiscal year 2012, the Company resumed employer contributions which equaled the lesser of 25% of the deferrals, or 1.75% of the employee's annual salary, which vest in full after one year of service following the effective date of the SERP.
+Employer contributions under this plan amounted to \$123 in fiscal 2012.